LFCR Investors Have Opportunity to Lead Lifecore Biomedical, Inc. Securities Fraud Lawsuit

-LOS ANGELES , Aug.
-9, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lifecore Biomedical, Inc. ("Lifecore" or the "Company") (NASDAQ: LFCR).
+BENSALEM, Pa., Aug.
+14, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lifecore Biomedical, Inc. ("Lifecore" or the "Company") (NASDAQ: LFCR).

 Class Period: October 7, 2020 – March 19, 2024